|

 personal e-mail address.
 This usually consists of your user name, followed by an @

+('at') symbol, followed by the ISP's domain name.
 For example, if your name is Ned Kelly, your online user name is Nkelly, and

 your ISP's domain name is Glenrowan.com.au, your e-mail address will be